 The program runs for the first five weeks of each semester.

-Our trained peer mentors are current students and know from experience the nerves and excitement that come with starting uni.
-They will lead your peer mentor group to help you find your feet and settle into university life.
-Through your peer mentor group you will be given the opportunity to:
+Peer mentors will lead your peer mentor group, helping you to find your feet and settle into university life.
+Through your peer mentor group, you will be given the opportunity to:

 - ask questions